 The Only Advice You Need for Contacts and Allergies

 Contacts are meant to make your life easier.
 At times, glasses may get in the way so contact lenses are another option for daily wear.
 However, some factors may cause contacts to be more of a headache than help.
-Especially in the spring months, eye allergies make contacts a hassle.
+Especially in the spring months, eye allergies make contact lenses a hassle.
 To avoid itchy, red and irritated eyes, this is the only advice you need for contacts and springtime eye allergies.

 Always Carry Contact Solution

-Springtime means allergens are free floating throughout the air.
+Springtime means allergens are floating freely throughout the air.
 During any time of year, it’s important to keep your contacts clean.
 When pollen and other allergens are at their highest, carry your contacts case and a small bottle of contact solution with you.
 Your contacts may need a quick rinse to give your eyes a clean and refreshing feeling.

 For an even cleaner feeling, try daily use contact lenses.
 Your optometrist will supply you with enough lenses so you can wear a brand new pair every day.
-These contact lenses are disposable and helpful for those suffering with eye allergies.
+These contact lenses are disposable and helpful for those suffering from eye allergies.